-- Brand registry which is compulsory in case of selling on Flipkart and Amazon.
+Brand registry is compulsory in the case of selling on Flipkart and Amazon.
 It requires some legal documentation.
-Once the registration is done, there is no such thing called ‘renew the registration’.
+Once the registration is done, there is no such thing called ‘renew the registration.

 SKU, EAN, and UPC are similar in some ways but are also different in others.

 To avoid errors and speed up the operation, a business needs to follow the barcode SKU code and not rely on product images or photos while carrying out activities related to picking, packing or shipping.
-Therefore SKU codes are not only necessary to avoid confusion but it also speeds up and ensures proper shipment.
+Therefore Stock Keeping Unit codes are not only necessary to avoid confusion but also to speed up and ensure proper shipment.